 Finish your perfect day in Florence with dinner at La Bottega Del Buon Caffè.
 It’s a Michelin Star rated restaurant that offers all you would expect from Florentine cooking as well as all the best elegant touches.

-Can’t Miss in Florence, Italy
+Can’t Miss Attractions in Florence, Italy

-The most obvious can’t miss tourist attractions in Florence are Duomo Square, Michelangelo Square and Ponte Vecchio.
+The most obvious can’t-miss tourist attractions in Florence are Duomo Square, Michelangelo Square and Ponte Vecchio.
 Follow this itinerary, and you’ll cover them all!

 If you have a chance to walk off the beaten path in Florence, make your way to the Museum of Semi-Precious Stones.
 It’s our favorite hidden gem in Florence (no pun intended).
-Visit this museum, and you’ll learn more about this history, science, and art of marble inlays and mosaics.
+Visit this museum, and you’ll learn more about the history, science, and art of marble inlays and mosaics.